TheSarth-sea/AquaSense/README.md

 # Challenges Faced During Development

-During the development of this project, several challenges were encountered:
+During the development of AquaSense, several challenges were encountered:

-* Designing a clear architecture that separates frontend and backend components.
+* Designing a clear architecture for separating frontend and backend components
-* Managing communication between the client interface and server APIs.
+* Establishing proper communication between the client interface and server APIs
-* Organizing project files and modules to maintain a clean project structure.
+* Structuring the project modules for better maintainability
-* Implementing proper data handling and routing in the backend.
+* Handling API requests and responses efficiently
-* Ensuring smooth integration between all modules of the system.
+* Ensuring proper integration of all system modules

-These challenges were addressed through testing, debugging, and collaboration among team members.
+These challenges were addressed through debugging, testing, and collaboration among the team members.

 ---